Nick Buda: Early life

-Career beginnings
+Career

 After returning to Nashville following college, Buda moved to Atlanta, Georgia, in 2000 to join the touring band of jam-fusion pioneer Colonel Bruce Hampton.
 He performed with Hampton's group for two years, sharing the stage with high-profile acts like The Allman Brothers Band, Phish, Little Feat, Derek Trucks, Bob Weir and more.

 Returning to Nashville again in 2002, Buda shifted his work to the country music industry, touring with mainstream artists like Cyndi Thompson, Hank Williams Jr. and Emily West, among others, and performing on the historic Grand Ole Opry and Late Night With David Letterman.
 However, he soon realized he was not cut out for a life solely on the road and started making inroads into Nashville's recording community.

 Recording career and Taylor Swift albums

 After building a small home studio, Buda was introduced to producer/songwriter/guitarist Nathan Chapman, who was in need of a drummer to track some last-minute demo sessions.
 Striking up a potent working partnership, the pair began recording multiple demos each week as part of a studio team which also included Tim Marks (bass) and Chad Carlson (engineer).

-One of those demo sessions was for a teenaged singer/songwriter and aspiring country star named Taylor Swift, who liked the group's work so much she convinced her Big Machine record label to let Chapman produce her debut album – 2005's Taylor Swift – joined by Buda and the others.
+One of those demo sessions was for a teenaged singer/songwriter and aspiring country star named Taylor Swift, who liked the group's work so much she convinced her Big Machine record label to let Chapman produce her debut album – 2006's Taylor Swift – joined by Buda and the others.

-Buda went on to play drums on all four of Swift's country albums (Taylor Swift, Fearless, Speak Now and Red), each of which has now sold more than 6 million copies worldwide.
+Buda went on to play drums on all four of Swift's country albums (Taylor Swift, Fearless, Speak Now and Red), each of which has now sold more than six million copies worldwide.
 In 2009, Fearless won Grammy awards for Best Country Album and Album of the Year.

 Since then, Buda has continued to work as a recording drummer, contributing to albums by Dolly Parton, Lionel Richie, Martina McBride, Jewel and Michael W. Smith.